-Under the Company's articles of association, until 2020, the board of directors is authorized to increase the issued share capital in whole or in part from time to time, through issues of shares within the limits of the authorized share capital against compensation in cash, compensation in kind at a price or if shares are issued by way of incorporation of reserves, at an amount, which shall not be less than the par value and may include such issue premium as the board of directors shall decide.
+Under the Company's articles of association, until May 12, 2017, the board of directors is authorized to increase the issued share capital in whole or in part from time to time, through issues of shares within the limits of the authorized share capital against compensation in cash, compensation in kind at a price or if shares are issued by way of incorporation of reserves, at an amount, which shall not be less than the par value and may include such issue premium as the board of directors shall decide.
+The aforementioned authorization to the Company's board of directors to increase the issued share capital, within the limits of the authorized share capital, is expected to be further extended for a five-year period at the Company's next extraordinary general meeting of shareholders to be held in Luxembourg, on Wednesday, May 6, 2015 at 9:30 A.M., Luxembourg time, or any adjournment thereof.
 Under the Company's articles of association, however, the Company's existing shareholders shall have a preferential right to subscribe for any new Shares issued pursuant to the authorization granted to its board of directors, except in the following cases (in which cases no preferential subscription rights shall apply):